mbolts/sotu_project/README.md

 > python3 server.py
 ```

-Head to [the web](127.0.0.1:5000) on your computer to explore the app in depth!
+Head to <127.0.0.1:5000> on your computer to explore the app in depth!